-One-quarter of corporate animal welfare policies are universally applicable, meaning that they apply to all geographies the company operates in, to all species the company uses and to all products prepared, sold or served by the company.

-Figure 2.10 shows how companies are continuing to strengthen their management commitments across the spectrum of key welfare topics.
+meaning that they apply to all geographies the company operates in, to all species the company uses and to all products prepared, sold or served by the company.
+The overall score for restaurants and bars in the UK was compared to 31% in the US and Canada and 27% in Europe Figure 2.10 shows how companies are continuing to strengthen their management commitments across the spectrum of key welfare topics.
 The high proportion of companies with policies on the avoidance of close confinement and on the reduction or elimination of routine antibiotics reflects the significant and sustained pressure - from NGOs, consumers, regulators and investors - on these issues in recent years.
 For example, in the case of close confinement, 116 companies (77%) have made commitments to the avoidance of close confinement.
 However, only six (4%) of the 150 companies have made universal commitments to the avoidance of close confinement (covering all relevant species, geographies and products).